 It was three in the morning when they left; four when they arrived because, not wanting engine hum or headlights to ruin their cover of darkness, they walked the final miles.
-They parked the trucks behind tk for light could signal uninterrupted for mile upon mile in this country.
-When the beaks of derricks gulping gulping fifty miles in line were invisible, a lit birthday cake could be spotted as soon as the match was struck.
+They parked the trucks in a copse of shin oak for light could signal uninterrupted for mile upon mile in this country.
+When casingheads for fifty miles were invisible, a lit birthday cake could be spotted as soon as the match was struck.

 In the school room, that used to be a dining room and now has no function except storage of desks pushed to the wall, the view is clear.
 The men of Ruby bunch at its windows.
 Finding nothing but confirming evidence elsewhere in the Convent, they gather in the schoolroom.
 The New Fathers of Ruby, Oklahoma.
-The chill they first encountered is gone; they are animated-warm with perspiration and the nocturnal odor of righteousness.
+The chill they first encountered is gone; they are animated--warm with perspiration and the nocturnal odor of righteousness.
 The view is clear.